yoxxa/yoxxa.github.io/content/about.md

 To challenge human limitations and continue the growth of humanity.
 Likely through AI, but more broadly, *the singularity*.

-To launch a research lab that develops, improves and adopts technologies across multiple fields: security; AI; crypto; et cetera.
+To launch a research lab or product that changes the understanding of normality.